darealshinji/gendlopen/README.md

 Limitations:
  * it's not a code analysis tool, so make sure the input is correct
- * parameter names must be included
+ * parameter names must be included if you want to generate wrapper functions
  * auto-loading only works on functions (I recommend using get/set wrapper functions to auto-load objects)
  * C++11 is the minimum requirement for the generated C++ files
  * C++23 is the minimum requirement to compile the tool